Component Warranty Policy

 3. Covered Warranty Claims

-Coverage is limited strictly to the component sold and does not extend to any device damage, labour cost, or third-party service fee.
+Coverage is limited strictly to the component sold and does not extend to device damage, labour costs, installation charges, diagnostic fees, or third-party service fees.

 4. Exclusions and Limitations

-This warranty expressly excludes any defect, damage, or malfunction resulting from:
+This warranty does not cover any defect, damage, malfunction, or failure resulting from:

-Once a component has been installed, modified, soldered, or altered, it is generally not eligible for warranty service unless the defect is clearly unrelated to installation.
+Once a component has been installed, modified, soldered, or altered, it is generally not eligible for warranty service unless the defect is clearly unrelated to installation or alteration.

 4A.
 Pre-Installation Inspection Requirement

-Customers are strongly advised to fully inspect and test all components prior to final installation, including connecting and verifying functionality before adhesive application or full device reassembly.
+Customers are strongly encouraged to fully inspect and test all components before final installation, including connecting and verifying functionality before adhesive is applied or the device is fully reassembled.

-Once adhesive is applied, protective films removed, frame pressure applied, or the device fully sealed, it may be difficult to distinguish installation-related damage from manufacturing defects.
+Once adhesive is applied, protective films are removed, frame pressure is applied, or the device is fully sealed, it may become difficult to distinguish installation-related damage from a manufacturing defect.

-Failure to test prior to final installation may affect warranty eligibility.
+Failure to test a component before final installation may affect warranty eligibility, subject to applicable law.

 4B.
 Compatibility Responsibility

-Customers are solely responsible for verifying correct device model compatibility prior to purchase and installation.
+Customers are responsible for verifying correct device model compatibility before purchase and installation.

-Warranty does not apply where incompatibility, incorrect model selection, or firmware mismatch results in non-functionality.
+This warranty does not apply where incompatibility, incorrect model selection, or firmware mismatch causes non-functionality, unless otherwise required by applicable law.

 4C.
 Electrostatic Discharge (ESD) and Handling